LetterLiGo/LetterLiGo.github.io/_pages/about.md

 # 🔥 News
+- *2023.09*: &nbsp;🍀 One LLM-oriented paper submitted to NSDI 2024 (CCF-A, one of the best conference on network and system related topics).
 - *2023.08*: &nbsp;🎉 VRifle (the 1st completely ultrasonic adversarial perturbation attack) is accepted by NDSS 2024.
 - *2023.08*: &nbsp;🔥 I attend USENIX Security 2023 Symposium and present our work NormDetect in person.
 Cool!
 Nice to meet so many rising stars in CA, USA.
 - *2023.07*: &nbsp;😄 Our practical backdoor attack (SMA) against ASR models is accepted by ACM MM 2023!